lmao420blazeit/MMA-UFC-Dataset/README.md

 # Are calf kicks taking over modern UFC?
 MMA UFC Dataset from [Kaggle](https://www.kaggle.com/datasets/rajeevw/ufcdata/versions/2?resource=download)

 This small project started as a pet project to understand the evolution of lower body attacks in UFC.
 As a fan, I couldn't stop notice the rise of the calf kicks and leg checks.
-The question this project aims to answer is: **Are calf kicks taking over modern UFC?**
+This made me question whether this was a new trend in UFC or has it been there forever.
+I decided to answer to my own question using a statistical approach.

 A way I found to answer this curiosity was to find a suitable dataset for the purpose.
 I was able to find a dataset from Kaggle which was parsed from the ufcstats website using beautifulsoup.
 The data include stats from different oponents, represented as R for red fighter and B for blue.
 R_ and B_ prefix signifies red and blue corner fighter stats respectively.